-YES, IT’S POSSIBLE TO HAVE PROFESSIONAL PLUMBING WORK DURING COVID-19.
+YES, IT’S POSSIBLE TO HAVE PROFESSIONAL PLUMBING WORK DONE DURING COVID-19.
 BUT CHECK THOSE DIY FIXES FIRST!

 While water heater installations and ejector pump replacements may require a local plumbing professional, there are a number of small maintenance projects that homeowners can often do on their own.
 We’ve always made it a point to empower our own customers with DIY plumbing and home upkeep tips.
 These days those tips may come in extra handy!
 For a few DIY ideas as we head into the warmer months, head over to our blog post on 5 DIY Steps to Prep Your Home For Spring.
 And when it comes to those bigger jobs, just remember: waiting on plumbing work during COVID-19 is not necessary.
 In many cases, it’s not advisable either.